Canadian Experience Class

 How Does the CEC Work Under Express Entry?

-The Canadian Experience Class operates through the Express Entry system, which is a points-based immigration system managed by IRCC.
+The Canadian Experience Class operates through the Express Entry system and to apply you must know Canadian Experience Rules As per NOC Codes, which is a points-based immigration system managed by IRCC.
 Here's the process:

 Step 1: Check Your Eligibility